Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The 3 Pros of Selective Breeding in Dogs

-Even though selective breeding may sound superfluous to many people, it has a few benefits, both for people and the dog.
+Even though selective breeding dogs may sound superfluous to many people, it has a few benefits, both for people and the dog.
 Of course, most of the pros of selective breeding depend on the breeder’s ethical and responsible conduct.

 two dalmatian dogs

-Image Credit: artofvisionn, Shutterstock
+Image Credit: artofvision, Shutterstock

-1. Reduces Inheritable Illnesses and Genes
+1. Reduces the Likelihood to Develop Inheritable Illnesses

 Many diseases and illnesses are inherited from parents.
 Through selective breeding, breeders can breed out inheritable illnesses, creating healthier dogs and puppies.
 This benefit is great for dogs and people.
 Dogs are miserable when they’re sick or unhealthy, and people don’t like seeing sick dogs or paying high vet bills.